 Time travel in Dan Bayn's Tempus setting is Terminator style.
 You can only travel to the past, and once you've arrived, you cannot go back — time is like a funnel in Tempus, with an infinity of possible futures spiralling into the present until just one becomes the past, and going forward in time would scatter you among those many futures like dust in a hurricane.
 Basically, it's an excuse to have cool futuristic tech in the modern day.

 The M.I.N.D.
 Machine of Dinoverse is between a Terminator and Time Cop type device, which can also breach dimensions.
 When it comes to time, you Can't Take Anything With You, including your body, but you end up in a new one and have to get something done before it lets you come back.
 There is no such restriction with interdimensional travel, but it doesn't take you back.

-The Time Machine gamebook series is all about travelling to the past with a time machine to unravel mysteries, then travelling back and forth between various eras once you're in the past.
+The Time Machine gamebook series is all about traveling to the past with a time machine to unravel mysteries, then traveling back and forth between various eras once you're in the past.
 You never actually get to see what the time machine looks like, and your amount of control over where and when it deposits you varies heavily from page to page.

-In the book Sonic In The Fourth Dimension, Sonic the Hedgehog and tails use a Time Treadmill to race back to the beginning of time.
+In the book Sonic the Hedgehog in the Fourth Dimension, Sonic the Hedgehog and tails use a Time Treadmill to race back to the beginning of time.
 Physics is slightly more realistically applied than usual, as both Sonic and Tails get exhausted and have to take turns running, and their previously indestructible shoes, made specifically to withstand the force of their running, get demolished.

 While the TARDIS in Doctor Who in theory can go anywhere in four dimensions in practice, it breaks so often that it only really works if you don't care where you're going.
 It doesn't so much break down as take you where you need to go.